 Jack and his two brothers own it.
 They rent it to Living Insights at a rate that’s well below the market rate.
 Jack’s brothers have no other involvement with Living Insights.
 Jack and his brothers receive a small return on their investment in this building, and Jack has always donated his portion right back to the Center.

 The Center receives some income from classes and other events and services, and also from sales, but primarily is dependent upon donations from members of our community.
-Jack himself has donated a considerable amount every year to keep the Center open, but this has become increasingly difficult.
+Jack himself donates a considerable amount every year to keep the Center open.
 The Center's financial condition always is challenging.

 The mountains represent the physical plane difficulties all of us must endure, the obstacles we must overcome to reach our spiritual goals.
 The sun represents God, known by many names.
 The rays of the sun represent all of the ways one can experience and connect with God, not only symbolizing the major religious traditions, but also reflecting the fact that each of us has our own unique way.
 The ray that comes down in front of the mountains towards you is your own personal way.
 The rays also can be seen as representing each of us, symbolizing that each of us is an embodiment of God.
 Finally, the sun and its rays also convey the nature of our Center - we strive to clearly radiate God’s presence, display every possible way to experience that presence, and spiritually energize and nurture people.
 Click Replay Intro below to see an animated version of the logo.